-My first job was as a primary school teacher and I built up my wedding photography portfolio in those long school holidays - this was the perfect way to build up my experience and confidence.
+In my first career I was a primary school teacher (specialising in PE+Geography) and I built up my wedding photography portfolio in the school holidays.
 At the beginning of 2012, after returning from a year traveling and working in New Zealand, I was ready to dive full-time in wedding photography, and I haven’t looked back since.
 I’ve shot over 250 weddings now and bring a wealth of experience to be able handle any situation.
 Read on below to see how I approach two vitally important aspects to a wedding day: the story and the couple.